midas79/midas79/README.md

 # 💫About Me :
 👋 Hi there!
-I'm an undergraduate student at Brawijaya University, majoring in Informatics.
+I'm an undergraduate student at Brawijaya University, majoring in Computer Science.
 Currently, I'm diving into Mobile Application Development, Machine Learning, Natural Language Processing, and Artificial Neural Networks.

 In my free time, you'll find me hiking or getting lost in a good book.
 My goal is to become a professional programmer, and I'm always looking to learn and build new things.